on this page

 How to manage income and assets details

 Care recipients must tell us about changes to their income and assets within 14 days.
 Care recipients who’ve already had a means assessment can update their income and assets details online.
-They can do this using their Centrelink online account through myGov.
+If their Centrelink online account is linked to myGov, they can sign in now to do this.